imtiaz12344/agency/README.md

 # 📈 Agency - Digital Marketing Agency Website Clone

 ## 📝 Description
-**Agency** is a frontend project created as a clone of a random digital marketing agency website.
+**Agency** is a frontend project that I created based on a design I found online.
+For my learning experience, I recreated it from scratch using **HTML**, **CSS**, and **JavaScript**.
 This project showcases the services offered by a digital marketing agency, providing information about the agency’s approach, team, and portfolio.
-It is designed to demonstrate frontend development skills and highlight modern web design practices.
+The goal of this project was to demonstrate frontend development skills and to practice modern web design techniques.

-Developed for learning purposes, **Agency** uses HTML, CSS, and JavaScript to create a clean, professional, and responsive digital marketing agency website.
+Developed for learning purposes, **Agency** uses **HTML**, **CSS**, and **JavaScript** to create a clean, professional, and responsive digital marketing agency website.

 ---